nil1729/LEETCODE-001/README.md

 # LeetCode 001
 My Submissions to LeetCode problems with tags for enhanced searchability.
-View [here](https://nil1729.github.io/LEETCODE-001).
+View this Webpage [here.](https://nil1729.github.io/LEETCODE-001).

 # Contribute
 ## Correct a solution